Sainte-Chapelle: Upper Chapel

 The upper chapel is reached by narrow stairways in the towers from lower level.
-The structure is simple; a rectangle 33 by 10.7 m, with four traverses and a apse at the east end with seven bays of windows.
+The structure is simple; a rectangle 33 by 10.7 m, with four traverses and an apse at the east end with seven bays of windows.
 The most striking features are the walls, which appear to be almost entirely made of stained glass; a total of 670 m2 of glass, not counting the rose window at the west end.
 This was a clever illusion created by the master builder; each vertical support of the windows is composed of seven slender columns, which disguise their full thickness.
 In addition, the walls and windows are braced on the exterior by two belts of iron chain, one at the mid-level of the bays and the other at the top of the lancets; these are hidden behind the bars holding the stained glass.
 Additional metal supports are hidden under the eaves of the roof to brace the windows against the wind or other stress.
 Furthermore, the windows of the nave are slightly higher than the windows in the apse (15.5 m compared with 13.7 m), making the chapel appear longer than it actually is.

 There are two small alcoves set into the walls on the third traverse of the chapel, with archivolts or arches richly decorated above with painting and sculpture of angels.
 These were the places where the King and Queen worshipped during religious services; the King on the north side, the Queen on the south.